The Ultimate Athens City Guide for 2022

 If one wants to explore Greek cuisine, Athens is the right place to do so.
-Athens hosts many top notch restaurants that offer delicacies from different cuisines; but the city also has the best restaurants that serve Greek dishes.
+Athens hosts many top-notch restaurants that offer delicacies from different cuisines, but the city also has the best restaurants that serve Greek dishes.
 Traditional Greek breakfasts are a must for people who want to enjoy Greek cuisine.
-These breakfasts typically involve jams, honey, different kinds of pastry and pies.
-Acropolis Museum might be a good option for this type of a breakfast to start the day.
-Later, famous Greek yoghurt that contains walnuts and honey might be enjoyed while walking around the Syntagma Square.
+These breakfasts typically involve jams, honey, different kinds of pastry, and pies.
+Acropolis Museum might be a good option for this type of breakfast to start the day.
+Later, famous Greek yogurt that contains walnuts and honey might be enjoyed while walking around Syntagma Square.
 Also, the most popular street food of Athens, koulouri –some sort of a bagel-, must be tried.
-Main dishes of Athens usually involve dishes based on olive oil like most Mediterranean and Aegean cuisines.
+The main dishes of Athens usually involve dishes based on olive oil like most Mediterranean and Aegean cuisines.

 Quality of Life

 Quality of life in the beautiful city of Athens, according to its residents, increases regularly.
 Now that the financial crisis is in the rear-view mirror, the Mediterranean country puts things back on track.
-Athens is still one of the safest capitals around the world.
-Integration of newcomers into the society has been exemplary in the recent years.
-Infrastructure of the city keeps developing every day.
+Athens is still one of the safest capitals in the world.
+The integration of newcomers into society has been exemplary in recent years.
+The infrastructure of the city keeps developing every day.
 Health services are one of the main contributing factors that lead Athens’ residents to feel better in the city.
 Transportation of the city is, as mentioned, efficient and widely used.
-Cost of living is lower than most Eurozone countries.
-Cultural and historical heritage of the Greek capital perfectly blends into the city and makes outdoor activities much more interesting.
-Long story short, quality of life offered by Athens can compete with any city around the world.
+The cost of living is lower than most Eurozone countries.
+The cultural and historical heritage of the Greek capital perfectly blends into the city and makes outdoor activities much more interesting.
+Long story short, the quality of life offered by Athens can compete with any city around the world.

 Cost of Living in Athens

-Due to the recent crisis that Greece went through, cost of living in Athens is still relatively low compared to other Eurozone countries and capital cities.
-Yet, the end of crisis predictably, started the rise in prices throughout the country.
+Due to the recent crisis that Greece went through, the cost of living in Athens is still relatively low compared to other Eurozone countries and capital cities.
+Yet, the end of the crisis predictably started the rise in prices throughout the country.
 According to Mercer’s Cost of Living Survey of 2018, Athens is ranked 112th among 209 cities worldwide which means that the Greek capital is still much cheaper than some other European capitals.
-Naturally, cost of living differs in-between the districts of Athens.
+Naturally, the cost of living differs between the districts of Athens.
 Athens is a big capital with around 4 million residents.
 So, not all the parts of the city are equal in every way.
-Islands are usually more expensive than the city centre since the services are limited.
-In terms of accommodation, city centre as in most capitals is the most expensive part.
+Islands are usually more expensive than the city center since the services are limited.
+In terms of accommodation, the city center as in most capitals is the most expensive part.
 Yet the cost of food and transportation is quite cheap.
-In general, cost of living in Athens is relatively lower than other Eurozone country capitals.
+In general, the cost of living in Athens is relatively lower than in other Eurozone country capitals.

 Day Trips from Athens